liveahero-wiki/liveahero-wiki.github.io/_charas/shoen.md

 PLAYER = "Have you ever embraced a burning, passionate feeling? …What a rude question to ask.
 Recent events have gotten me a little sentimental it seems...
 My apologies."
 TOUCH = "My goal is acquire a heart as clear and serene as still water.
 Therefore, even when my true self[^shoen_n2] is touched...kuaagh?! <br>...I want you to say that you didn't hear that sound just now.

-[^shoen_n2]: 腹, Literally: belly/true self, Shoen is talking about meditating on his inner true self but the word also means belly so they just grabs a handful"
+[^shoen_n2]: 腹, Literally: belly/true self, Shoen is talking about meditating on his inner true self but the word also means belly so we just grabs a handful"
 TRAIN = "Calm your heart, here i go."
 TRAINED = "My shame is getting the better of me...!"
 %}